phemex/phemex-api-docs/FIX-API-en.md

 # Order Status Request (H)
 This message is initiated by the client to request to query order status.
 An order status resposne will be responded and all the open orders will be restated with latest state.

-*Note conditional order is not supported by this request*
+*Note conditional order is not supported by this request.*

 |Tag | Name            | Required | Description|
 |----|-----------------|----------|------------|